 It is around an understanding of these conditions that W.A.G.E.’s agreements have been drafted.
 While each is tailored to a specific form of labor, all address areas of common concern: wage equity and transparency, worker safety, equal representation, compensation, and worker classification.

-CONTRACTS will launch later in 2023 with Phase 2 of the W.A.G.E. platform rebuild.
+CONTRACTS will launch in 2024 with Phase 2 of the W.A.G.E. platform rebuild.
 Help us fund it and the meantime, read about W.A.G.E.'s development of contractual materials, starting in 2015 with an unfinished yearslong effort to produce a resale royalty contract on blockchain, through to the present day.
 Go to materials .

 Not unlike the variety of institutional models in the nonprofit sector, artists' practices range in form, as do their studios as sites of production.
 Depending on the employing artist’s income and demand for their work, the studio might be run by a single person or employ tens or hundreds of workers.
 Depending on the employing artist’s material practice and working method, the workplace might be located in an artist’s home or in a converted industrial space restored to its intended use as a factory.
 Depending on the level of involvement of the employing artist in the process of production, the degree of contact between assistants and employer can range from highly intimate and familial to remote and instructional.